 Faithful Friends Animal Hospital’s vaccination protocol follows American Veterinary Medical Association guidelines and is carefully tailored to the lifestyle and particular health needs of your pet.
 Beyond the core vaccines—rabies, distemper, Bordetella, FeLV, etc.—we also offer a vaccine to protect your pet from a rattlesnake bite.

 For our clients that are welcoming a new puppy or kitten into the family, we offer a discount for the first year’s series of vaccines.
 We recommend that these be given at 8, 12, and 16 weeks.
-We also offer discounted puppy and kitten wellness packages that include the full series of vaccines and basic deworming.

 In all, our veterinarians truly believe that our carefully balanced approach is the best means to prevent infectious disease and the possibility of your pet having an adverse reaction to a vaccine.

 Does your pet have a microchip?
 Each year, millions of pets go missing and many don’t make it back home.
 Microchipping your pet is a safe, simple and effective way to prevent this tragedy.
 About the size of a grain of rice, identification microchips are encoded with your pet’s vital information and implanted beneath your pet’s skin, usually between the shoulder blades.

 Veterinary hospitals and animal shelters across the country and around the world are equipped with special scanners capable of reading these microchips.
 The information in the chip is used to reunite you with your pet.